Ari-43/Support-Knowledge-Base/Temporary.md

 ### Causes
 - The user moved their cape to another Minecraft username
 - The user changed their Minecarft username, causing the cape to be moved automatically
+- The user donated and got the cape after the website began having issues

 ### Notes
 - Because only sp614x can fix this and the large number of broken capes, getting them fixed may take a significant amount of time.